 Sides are where meatless eaters do best at Whataburger.
 Here’s what’s safe and where the lines fall:

-- French fries — the recipe is just potato, soybean oil, leavening, and dextrose, so they’re vegetarian and vegan by ingredient.
-The shared fryer is the catch (more on that below).
+- French fries: the recipe is just potato, soybean oil, leavening, and dextrose, so they’re vegetarian and vegan by ingredient.
+The shared fryer is the catch, covered below.

-- Hash brown sticks — a breakfast side that’s potato-based and fried, vegan by recipe with the same fryer caveat.
+- Hash brown sticks: a breakfast side that’s potato-based and fried.
+They’re vegan by recipe with the same fryer caveat.

 Salads

-Whataburger’s Garden Salad and Cobb-style salad both work for vegetarians once you drop the meat.
+Whataburger’s Garden Salad, Cobb Salad, and Apple & Cranberry Salad all work for vegetarians once you drop the meat.
 The Cobb normally comes with bacon and egg, so order it without those.
+The Apple & Cranberry Salad comes with grilled chicken, so ask the kitchen to remove it and order it without chicken.
+It keeps the apple slices, dried cranberries, candied pecans, and shredded cheese, which makes it a sweeter vegetarian pick.
 Cheese and croutons keep these salads vegetarian rather than vegan.

-To make the Garden Salad vegan, ask for no cheese and pair it with Balsamic Vinaigrette, which godairyfree.org confirms is dairy-free.
+To make the Garden Salad vegan, ask for no cheese and pair it with Balsamic Vinaigrette. godairyfree.org confirms that dressing is dairy-free.
 That’s the standard vegan salad build here.
-Watch the dressings carefully: “dairy-free” isn’t the same as vegan.
-Honey Mustard contains honey, and several creamy dressings contain egg, so balsamic vinaigrette or plain mustard and ketchup are your only fully vegan dressing picks.
+Watch the salad dressings carefully, because dairy-free isn’t the same as vegan.
+Honey Mustard contains honey, and several creamy dressings contain egg.
+The honey vinaigrette on the Apple & Cranberry Salad isn’t vegan either.
+So balsamic vinaigrette or plain mustard and ketchup are your only fully vegan dressing picks.

 Breakfast

 Whataburger’s breakfast leans on eggs and biscuits, so there’s a fair bit here for lacto-ovo vegetarians.
-Order the Breakfast on a Bun, a biscuit and egg, or an egg sandwich without the sausage or bacon, and you’ve got a meatless meal.
+Good breakfast options include the Breakfast on a Bun, a biscuit and egg, or an egg sandwich without the sausage or bacon.
+Any of those gives you a meatless meal.
 Just know the biscuit contains dairy, so these are vegetarian but not vegan.

 Hash brown sticks are the breakfast side that crosses over to vegan by recipe.
 Pancakes and the cinnamon roll are vegetarian but contain dairy and egg.
-One thing to avoid entirely: the biscuit gravy is dairy- and meat-based, so it’s not vegetarian at all.
-Coffee is served black here since there’s no plant-milk alternative on offer.
+One thing to avoid entirely is the biscuit gravy.
+It’s dairy- and meat-based, so it’s not vegetarian at all.
+Coffee is served black here, since there’s no plant-milk alternative on offer.

 What’s Vegan at Whataburger?

 Vegan options at Whataburger are thin, and the chain knows it.
-There’s no vegan patty and no plant-based product on the menu.
-Vegan guides are blunt about it: VeggL calls Whataburger “one of the worst locations we have on VeggL for vegan options,” and godairyfree, VeggL, and Get Set Vegan all confirm the chain “does not currently have a vegan patty option.”
+There’s no vegan patty and no plant-based product on the menu, so the most vegan-friendly menu items are a short list.
+Vegan guides are blunt about it.
+VeggL calls Whataburger “one of the worst locations we have on VeggL for vegan options,” and godairyfree, VeggL, and Get Set Vegan all confirm the chain “does not currently have a vegan patty option.”
 So your vegan order is built from a short list.

-Your confirmed vegan picks are french fries, apple slices, and hash brown sticks (all vegan by recipe), a Garden Salad with no cheese and Balsamic Vinaigrette, and a build-your-own classic bun with grilled onions, jalapeños, lettuce, tomato, pickles, and mustard or spicy ketchup.
+Your confirmed vegan picks are french fries, apple slices, and hash brown sticks, all vegan by recipe.
+Add a Garden Salad with no cheese and Balsamic Vinaigrette, plus a build-your-own classic bun with grilled onions, jalapeños, lettuce, tomato, pickles, and mustard or spicy ketchup.
 The bun oil used to toast buns is dairy-free according to the company, and you can add avocado.
 For drinks, stick to black coffee, unsweet tea, and soft drinks.
-What to avoid: onion rings (egg, milk, whey in the batter), the brioche bun, all “creamy” sauces, honey mustard (honey isn’t vegan), biscuits, pancakes, cinnamon rolls, and the pies, which VeggL notes “contain milk and are therefore not vegan.”
+What to avoid: onion rings (egg, milk, whey in the batter), the brioche bun, all creamy sauces, honey mustard, biscuits, pancakes, cinnamon rolls, and the pies, which VeggL notes “contain milk and are therefore not vegan.”

 Special Dietary Requirements and Allergies

 The single biggest thing to know at Whataburger is the shared fryer.
 Whataburger fries in one liquid shortening, and fried items can contact products containing milk, egg, fish, and other animal ingredients.
-That same fryer cooks chicken strips and onion rings (which contain egg, milk, and whey).
-So while the fries and hash browns are vegan by recipe, they are not cooked vegan or allergen-safe.
-If you’re a strict vegan or avoiding cross-contact for an allergy, you need to know this before you order, and it’s worth telling the staff about your concern.
+That same fryer cooks chicken strips and onion rings, which contain egg, milk, and whey.
+So the fries and hash browns are vegan by recipe, but they aren’t cooked vegan or allergen-safe.
+If you’re a strict vegan or avoiding cross-contact for an allergy, you need to know this before you order.
+It’s worth telling the staff about your concern.

 Tips for Vegetarians at Whataburger

 - Ask for the classic bun, not the brioche.
-The standard white bun is listed free of milk and egg; the brioche carries a milk-allergen flag.
+The standard white bun is listed free of milk and egg, and the brioche carries a milk-allergen flag.

 - Build your own.
 A classic bun with grilled onions, jalapeños, lettuce, tomato, pickles, and mustard is your best hot meatless meal.

 - Customize the salads.
-Order the Garden or Cobb without meat.
+Order the Garden, Cobb, or Apple & Cranberry Salad without meat.
 Drop the cheese and use Balsamic Vinaigrette to go fully vegan.

 - Don’t assume onion rings are vegan.
 The batter contains dried egg whites, nonfat milk, and whey, so they’re vegetarian only.